 The simple GDP deflation equation is the following:

-To have a better insight into the GDP deflator calculator, we need some understanding what is real and nominal GDP.
+To better understand the GDP deflator calculator, we need some understanding of what is real and nominal GDP.
 To do that, it might be a good idea to take a simplified numerical example.

-The table below shows prices and quantities produced of the two goods in the years 2016, 2017, 2018.
-To compute the nominal GDP of La-la-land, we need to multiply the amounts of hamburgers and ice-cream by their current prices in each year.
+The table below shows the prices and quantities of the two goods produced in 2016, 2017, and 2018.
+To compute the nominal GDP of La-la-land, we need to multiply the amounts of hamburgers and ice cream by their prices in the given year.

-However, if we would like to measure the amount produced that is not affected by changes in prices, we use constant prices for the calculation.
-This computation gives the real GDP, which is calculated in each year by the price of a base year, in our example, prices in 2016.
+However, if we would like to measure the amount produced that is not affected by price changes, we use constant prices for the calculation.
+This computation gives the real GDP, which is calculated each year by the base year's price, in our example, prices in 2016.

-To calculate the GDP deflator we use our GDP deflator formula for each year.
-The resulted value shows how the price level of the produced hamburgers and ice-creams has changed compared to the 2016 base year.
+We use our GDP deflator formula to calculate the GDP deflator for each year.
+The resulting value shows how the price level of the produced hamburgers and ice creams has changed compared to the 2016 base year.

-With our results, we can find out the inflation rate associating all produced goods in La-la-land.
-To do that we need to utilize the inflation rate formula with the GDP deflators in different years.
+With our results, we can find out the inflation rate associated with all produced goods in La-la-land.
+To do that, we need to utilize the inflation rate formula with the GDP deflators in different years.